Office Timeline – free timeline maker

 Risk/NotesFlags and comments"Waiting on design approval"

-This structure gives you the full picture: what needs to happen, who's doing it, when it happens, and what the current state is.
+This structure gives you the full picture: what needs to happen, who's doing it, when it happens, and where things stand right now.

 Step-by-step: transforming a task list into a structured plan